Wake Medical Massage, LLC

 Why Choose a Certified Manual Lymphatic Drainage Therapist?

 Proper training is essential for safe lymphatic care.
-At Wake Medical Massage, your sessions are provided by a clinician trained in lymphatic anatomy and cancer-safe massage principles.
+At Wake Medical Massage, your sessions are provided by a therapist trained in lymphatic anatomy and cancer-safe massage principles.

 • Specialized education in Manual Lymphatic Drainage (Vodder Technique)